openstack/python-ironicclient/doc/source/user/create_command.rst

 ===================================================

 It is possible to create a set of resources using their descriptions in JSON or YAML format.
-It can be done in one of three ways:
+It can be done in one of two ways:

 1. Using OpenStackClient bare metal plugin CLI's command ``openstack baremetal create``::